- 7 feb 2015 – 28 mar 2015, Main Stage.

 The young Kumudha has a magical ability: she can transform herself into a tree.
 By selling the flowers from the tree, she is able to help her poor family.
 The love-sick Prince witnesses the transformation.
 Captivated, he proposes to Kumudha.
 His jealous sister, however, tricks Kumudha into transforming herself – just to be able to cut off her branches and roots.
 Half tree-stump, half maimed person, Kumudha flees from the palace.
 The remorseful prince does everything in his power to find his bride and win back her heart.

 Taking the role of Kumudha, Julia Sporsén is making her first appearance in Gothenburg, while American Eric Fennell is making his Swedish début in the role of the Prince.
-The Narrator is performed by Brittish baritone Omar Ebrahim, who has been involved in many contemporary operas.
+The Narrator is performed by British baritone Omar Ebrahim, who has been involved in many contemporary operas.
+There are also ten professional dancers in the cast - three of them in leading roles.
 Nicola Raab is responsible for the direction – she was the director behind our internationally acclaimed Thaïs.
 In 2009, Portuguese conductor Joana Carneiro succeeded Kent Nagano as music director for the Berkeley Symphony – with which she has staged A Flowering Tree in Cincinnati.

 John Adams and minimalism